autoemulate.compare#

 Parameters:

 • model (str) – Name of the model to plot.
-If None, plots best folds of each models.
-If a model name is specified, plots all folds of that model.
+If None, plots best folds of each model.

-• n_cols (int) – Number of columns in the plot grid.
+• n_cols (int) – Maximum number of columns in the plot grid.

 Parameters: